Retford Golf Course - Health & Safety Information

 - 13th hole: There is a deep pond.
 In case of incident, a life belt can be found nearby and warning signs are present.

-- 15th hole: There is a bell situated to the right of the fairway.
+- 15th hole: There is a bell situated to the left of the fairway.
 Please ring this bell when all of your party is clear, to notify the following group that it is clear to play.

 - 17th hole: There is a bell situated adjacent to the green.
 Please ring this bell when leaving the green, to notify the following group that it is clear to play.